bakkbone/billing-at-registration/README.md

-# BK Billing at Registration
+# BAKKBONE Billing at Registration
 Allows for WooCommerce billing fields to be collected on the My Account registration page.

+Currently awaiting listing on the WordPress plugin repository.